natalieagus/50005/docs/Programming Assignment/TetriSH.md

 ### tl;dr

 Indicate your interest to embark on this track by Week 3, Monday 6PM to **both** your 50.005 instructor and your 50.003 instructor.
 All three group members must be enrolled in both 50.003 and 50.005 in the current term.
-You may still withdraw by the end of Week 5 Friday, 6PM, but withdrawal is all-or-nothing across both courses.
+You may still withdraw by the end of Week 3 Friday, 6PM, but withdrawal is all-or-nothing across both courses.

+{:.note}
+You should discuss with your 50.003 instructor on what happened if you withdraw, as the grouping will then be different.
+The three of you might be assigned to different groups, whichever has slot.

 Once you're committed to this track, here's the rule (50.005 side):